joagre/ratatoskr/ideas/r.md

 b = r"foo\nbar"  // b.length != 7
 ```

-## Array literals
+## List literals

-Array literals are represented as a comma-separated sequence of values
+List literals are represented as a comma-separated sequence of values
 of any type enclosed in square brackets.

 Examples: